godotengine/godot-website/collections/_article/importing-3d-assets-blender-gamedevtv.md

 -   I only have what I need in this scene so as far as exported object go- I will leave it as default.
--   Selected Objects - Doesn't apply in this scene as I have a simple scene and its organised by layers.
+-   Selected Objects - Doesn't apply in this scene as I have a simple scene and its organized by layers.
 -   Apply Modifiers - No modifiers are in my scene, except the armature modifier.
 -   Exclude Armature Modifier - Left excluding the armature modifier